 Like those from almost every other community in Australia in 1914, men and women from Lakes Entrance, Victoria answered the call to arms in the name of ‘King and Empire’.
 Twenty-six of those who enlisted for service made the supreme sacrifice.

-As with some other similar avenues, the ravages of time took its toll on many of the trees and after more than seventy years some had become safety hazards as they began dropping branches.
+Over the years. the ravages of time took its toll on many of the trees.
+After more than seventy years, some had become safety hazards as they began dropping branches.
 Following consultation with interested parties, including the RSL and arborists, the decision was made to remove the trees.

-They all now stand along the Esplanade as a permanent reminder of the sacrifices made by these brave local young men, each of whom could say, as the plaque on the Memorial stone states, “That which we had we gave – it was our lives”.
+They all now stand along the Esplanade as a permanent reminder of the sacrifices made by these brave local young men, each of whom could say, as the memorial plaque states, “That which we had we gave – it was our lives”.